LeehamElectronics/IoT-Draw-Bot/README.md

 ### 💻 Software Overview
 Built with Visual Micro in Visual Studio 2019, libraries used are ArduinoFirebase, ESP8266 Community, WifiManager, PubSubClient, and the Arduino library.
-Over 600 lines of code in main .INO file.
+The main c++ program can be found in the .ino file.
+The website files such as the html and javascript file can be found in the web-server folder.
 You can also find the electrical schematics and 3D print STL files in this repository (built with ProDesktop 8.0)

 ### 🤔 Current Status
 I originally built this project when I was pretty inexperienced at software development, therefore the original program was written horribly.
 The code that you will find in this current repository is a re-write of what I originally wrote back in 2019.
 At the time of writing (9-08-2021) the current main branch is not yet functional as I am making the transition from using Firebase to MQTT for this project, however, you can still successfully compile the code on to a Espressif board such as a Wemos D1 Mini, it just won't really do anything.
 If you would like to see the TERRIBLE (yet functional) original software I wrote for this back in 2019, you can view it [here](https://pastebin.com/9us41h7V)